Bart Allen: Bar Torr

 After the DC universe was rebooted in 2011, a new character based on Bart Allen is introduced.
 Teen Titans (vol. 4) #1 opens with an amnesiac Bart six months prior to his first appearance, saving a mansion from a fire.
 He cannot explain how he is able to move at superhuman speeds, but he is certain that he has a connection to the Flash, and so begins to call himself "Kid Flash".
-The second issue identifies this Kid Flash as Bart Allen.
 Virgil Hawkins performs diagnostic tests on Bart and concludes that Bart is not from the 21st century, indicating that he may possibly be from the 30th century.
 Virgil presents Kid Flash with a new uniform that can keep his molecules aligned.

 Kid Flash is later revealed to be Bar Torr, who was sent to the 21st century as part of a witness protection program.
 A reactionary from the planet Altros Prime in the far future, Bar was the son of a religious couple who were murdered by the Purifiers, agents of the planet's Functionary regime.
 Too young to kill any Purifiers himself, Bar joined their ranks instead.
 Following a space ship crash while smuggling contraband for the Purifiers, Bar discovered that by unknown means he had acquired healing abilities and superhuman speed.
-He assembled an army of reactionaries and began a full-scale rebellion against the Functionary, which lasted many years until members of his rebellion injured his sister Shira, who grew up on the side of the Functionary.
+He assembled an army of reactionaries and began a full-scale rebellion against the Functionary, which lasted years until members of his rebellion injured his sister Shira, who grew up on the side of the Functionary.
 This prompted Bar to turn himself in.
 Seeking penance, he promised the Functionary he would take down his own rebellion from the inside.
 While the prosecution assembled its case against Bar, he was sent to the 21st century and had his memories overridden.
-In the present day, in the wake of an attack on the team by Johnny Quick, the prosecution retrieves Bar and brings him to the future so his trial can begin.
-Kid Flash surrenders at the insistence of Shira and is sentenced to life imprisonment on the planet Takron-Galtos.

-Dark Tomorrow

-Following the death of Max Mercury and Helen Claiborne, Bart returns to the future to be with his mother, while his girlfriend Carol Bucklen came along.
-Carol begins studying the Speed Force to use it for the benefit of humanity.
-The corrupt President Thawne, Bart's grandfather, takes their research and forms the Hyperguard, a group of soldiers with superhuman speed.
-The adult Carol managed to pull her younger self and Bart into the future.
-Bart ended up preventing Max's and Helen's death, thus preventing this reality from happening.